 A child is brought to the emergency room with a high fever, photophobia, and a headache.
 What important sign would a nurse use to check for meningeal irritation?

-• Kernig’s sign: When the nurse flexes a patient's hip and knee at 90-degree angles, pain and resistance are noted.
+•Kernig’s sign: When the nurse flexes patient's hip and knee at 90-degree angles, pain and resistance are noted.

-• Incorrect: Cullen's sign is the presence of superficial edema and bruising around the umbilicus.
-It suggests acute pancreatitis or an intraabdominal bleed.
+•Incorrect: Cullen's sign is the presence of superficial edema and bruising around the umbilicus.
+It is suggestive of acute pancreatitis or an intra-abdominal bleed.

-• Incorrect: McBurney's sign is deep tenderness or pain at McBurney's point, which is one-third the distance from the right anterior iliac spine and the navel.
+•Incorrect: McBurney's sign is deep tenderness or pain at McBurney's point, one-third the distance from the right anterior iliac spine and the navel.
 This is indicative of acute appendicitis.